tarkalabs/tarka-ui-kit-ios/Localization/README.md

 If you are already using localization in your app, and if your localizable file name is `Localizable`, please use that file itself.

-Localize the strings that provided in `Localizable` file of UIShowcase app under Resources folder, with appropriate languages in your localizable file.
+Localize the strings that provided in `Localizable` file of `UI Showcase` app under Resources folder, with appropriate languages in your localizable file.